-At the peak, she could barely move her leg, so our guide called through the radio two more guides for help to pick her up.
+I admire her for that!
+It’s pure determination.
+But at the peak, she could barely move her leg, so our guide radioed two more guides for help to pick her up.

 Ugh, I should not be laughing.
 But in fairness, the stretcher seemed to be durable and safe.

 I just thanked God; she made her way to safety.